bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 Implementation
 ---------------

-To initiate a custom bean implementation for your third-party, you start most conveniently by using the :ref:`New Class <new-bean-class-wizard>` |image2| button on the Start Tab.
+To initiate a custom bean implementation for your third party system, you start most conveniently by using the :ref:`New Class <new-bean-class-wizard>` |image2| button on the Start Tab.
 The upcoming wizard will create a simple sample implementation, that works already and you can adjust it for your needs.